Lunatic-Labs/pointless-project/README.md

 In order to make the explanation more easy to follow, I will make a new puzzle called "fib", where the point(less) of it is to have the user find the *n*th number in the fibonacci sequence.

-Once this is done, create a new file called `<puzzle name>-puzzle.cpp` in `./src/`.
-As an example, I will create a new puzzle called "fib".

 ```
 cd ./src/
 mkdir files-fib && cd files-fib